vmswift/Code-Snippets/README.md

 # Code-Snippets
-Examples of Series and Fibonacci in various languages
+Examples of the Fibonacci series in various languages found in Fibonacci folder